 - vector_a = It is the first argument(array) of the dot product operation.
 If ‘a’ is complex, its complex conjugate is used for the calculation of the dot product. [mandatory]

 - vector_b = Second argument(array).
-If it is complex, its complex conjugate is used. [mandatory]
+If the vector is complex, it uses its complex conjugate. [mandatory]

 - out = It is a C-contiguous array, with datatype similar to that returned for dot(vector_a,vector_b). [optional]

 - If ‘a’ and ‘b’ are scalars, the dot(,) function returns the multiplication of scalar numbers, which is also a scalar quantity.

 - For ‘a’ and ‘b’ as 1-dimensional arrays, the dot() function returns the vectors’ inner product, i.e., a scalar output.